 If you expect to see a regular church, like in all European cities, you will definitely be surprised by the Arctic Cathedral.
 This white church that can be seen from almost anywhere in Tromsø.
 Those who want to know more about the strange triangular-looking church should join the interesting tour available here to find out about its history and how it was built.

-Explore the Latest Space Technology in Norway at Spaceship Aurora
+Explore the Latest Space Technology at Spaceship Aurora

 Spaceship Aurora is a famous institution created for education.
 It is also open to locals and visitors, which offers useful information.
 It is part of Andøya Space Center, the base of Norway’s space research center.